discordjs/guide/guide/interactions/slash-commands.md

 ### Localizations

 The names and descriptions of slash commands can be localized to the user's selected language.
-The accepted locales can be seen from [this list](https://discord.com/developers/docs/reference#locales).
+You can find the list of accepted locales on the [discord API documentation](https://discord.com/developers/docs/reference#locales).

 ```js {5-8,10-12,15,16}
 const { SlashCommandBuilder } = require('discord.js');